ArrowrIcon Home icon

 World War One propaganda photograph of a boy framed with the King's crown, the British flag, flags of the allies, fighter planes and a warship.

-My younger brother had his photograph taken by a street photographer on the way home from school.
+My younger brother had this photograph taken by a street photographer on the way home from school.
 (Incidentally, he did not ask my mother's permission, and if he had she would doubtless have refused because money was so tight.)

 These are the powerful and victorious icons of war.
 Images of life in the trenches and the horrendous casualties are of course absent.